You can join anytime!

 - February and March: Meet with SOS members during a site visit

-If you have any questions or need help with the Letter of Inquiry process, contact firstname.lastname@example.org.
+If you have questions about the Letter of Inquiry process, contact firstname.lastname@example.org